On the Circuit Diameter Conjecture: The Conjectures

 \subsection{A connection of unbounded and bounded circuit diameters}

-In the proof of Lemma \ref{lem:nonrev}, we added extra facets incident to a boundary point $u$ of $P$ to obtain a polyhedron $P'\subset P$ in which $u$ is a vertex.
+In the proof of Lemma \ref{lem:nonrev}, we added extra facets incident to a boundary point $\veu$ of $P$ to obtain a polyhedron $P'\subset P$ in which $\veu$ is a vertex.
 The added facets were parallel to existing facets, such that $\mathcal{C}(P)=\mathcal{C}(P')$.
 By performing a similar construction it is possible to transform an unbounded polyhedron $P$ to a bounded polytope $P'$ with $\mathcal{C}(P)=\mathcal{C}(P')$ and without cutting off any vertices.
-We will do so by adding facets to a vertex $u$ that are opposite facets for facets of a vertex $v$.
-In doing so, we will obtain an intimate connection of the circuit diameters of bounded polytopes and unbounded polyhedra.
+We will do so by adding facets through $\veu$ that are parallel to facets through a particular vertex $\vev$.
+In doing so, we obtain an intimate connection of the circuit diameters of bounded polytopes and unbounded polyhedra.

-In the following, for a facet with outer normal $a_i$, we call a facet with outer normal $-a_i$ an {\em opposite facet}.
-First, we begin by examining how many opposite facets have to be added to a single vertex of an unbounded polyhedron $P$ to obtain a bounded polytope $P'$.
-Here we say a facet {\em blocks} an edge direction incident to vertex $v$ if the half-line starting at $v$ in edge direction intersects the facet.
+In the following, for a facet with outer normal $\vea_i$, we call a facet with outer normal $-\vea_i$ an {\em opposite facet}.
+We begin by examining how many opposite facets have to be added to a single vertex of an unbounded polyhedron $P$ to obtain a bounded polytope $P'$.
+Here we say a facet {\em blocks} an edge direction incident to vertex $\vev$ if the half-line starting at $\vev$ in edge direction intersects the facet.
 Essentially, an edge direction only is unbounded if there is no blocking facet.

-\begin{lemma} Let $P$ be a $d$-dimensional unbounded polyhedron with $f$ facets, and let $u,v$ be two vertices of $P$ that do not share a facet.
-Then there is a bounded polyhedron $P'\subset P$, where $P'$ is constructed by adding at most $d-1$ facets incident to $u$ that are opposite facets for facets incident to $v$.
-By this construction, $u,v\in P'$ are vertices and $\mathcal{C}(P)=\mathcal{C}(P')$. \end{lemma}
+\begin{lemma} Let $P$ be a $d$-dimensional unbounded polyhedron with $f$ facets, and let $\veu,\vev$ be two vertices of $P$ that do not share a facet.
+Then there is a bounded polyhedron $P'\subset P$, where $P'$ is constructed by adding at most $d-1$ facets incident to $u$ that are opposite to facets incident to $\vev$.
+By this construction, $\veu,\vev\in P'$ are vertices and $\mathcal{C}(P)=\mathcal{C}(P')$. \end{lemma}

-\begin{proof} By construction, $P'$ still contains both $u$ and $v$, as all facets that are added are opposite facets of facets that are incident to $v$.
+\begin{proof} By construction, $P'$ still contains both $\veu$ and $\vev$, as all facets that are added are opposite facets of facets that are incident to $\vev$.
 In particular, the facets are parallel to existing ones, so $\mathcal{C}(P)=\mathcal{C}(P')$.
 Thus it suffices to prove that at most $d-1$ facets are necessary to create a bounded polytope.